Skip to main content

 Estrogen and Its Protective Influence

 Estrogen, the primary female sex hormone, generally has a positive and protective effect on scalp hair.
 Estradiol, the most potent form of estrogen, is understood to promote hair growth by extending the anagen phase.
-This is why many women experience fuller, thicker hair during pregnancy, when are exceptionally high.
+This is why many women experience fuller, thicker hair during pregnancy, when estrogen levels are exceptionally high.

 Estrogen appears to counteract some of the miniaturizing effects of androgens at the follicular level.
 It helps keep hair on the head for longer, contributing to overall density and fullness.